Minlync/ProtectKidsNOTGuns/README.md

 # Function
 This is an interactive web-based game simulating gun shooting.
-I utilized a particle system function on page two to process the victim image and employed Object-Oriented Programming to organize the pages.
+I utilized a particle system function on page two to process the victim image.
+When user mouse hover the screen, particals will spreading out with user's mouse but will garthing back.
+The story text will appear under the partical.
+My purpose in here is to simulate an effect as a scar.
+These tragedies may be covered up over time, but they remain, like scars. and employed Object-Oriented Programming to organize the pages.
 When the user presses the mouse, it will navigate to the next page, and the shooting sound can play.

 Also, I used the time millis function to control the image fade-in and fade-out effects.